The best drill for infield tryouts

 Filed under Coaching, Practice

 This one is for the coaches out there who are searching for ways to pick up the tempo of their games and practices.
-A must for any coach A stopwatch is a great way to help players go from good to great in many areas of the game.
-Players get used to performing at the […]
+A stopwatch is a great way to help players go from good to great in many areas of the game.
+Players get used to performing at the speed in which the game […]

 Base running: Watch the flight of the pitch